keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - You can easily move from any message broker to Amazon MQ because you don’t have to rewrite any messaging code in your applications.
 - Amazon MQ is suitable for enterprise IT pros, developers, and architects who are managing a message broker themselves–whether on-premises or in the cloud–and want to move to a fully managed cloud service without rewriting the messaging code in their applications.

+### What is AWS Config?
+- AWS Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
+Config continuously monitors and records your AWS resource configurations and allows you to automate the evaluation of recorded configurations against desired configurations.
+- With Config, you can review changes in configurations and relationships between AWS resources, dive into detailed resource configuration histories, and determine your overall compliance against the configurations specified in your internal guidelines.
+This enables you to simplify compliance auditing, security analysis, change management, and operational troubleshooting.
+- AWS Config allows you to do the following: ·
+  - Evaluate your AWS resource configurations for desired settings. ·
+  - Get a snapshot of the current configurations of the supported resources that are associated with your AWS account. ·
+  - Retrieve configurations of one or more resources that exist in your account. ·
+  - Retrieve historical configurations of one or more resources. ·
+  - Receive a notification whenever a resource is created, modified, or deleted.
+  - View relationships between resources.
+For example, you might want to find all resources that use a particular security group.